wp-plugins/robo-gallery/readme.txt

 = Where specify description of the gallery images? =

 When you open gallery settings inside you'll find images manager section.
 Images manager make you able to add/edit descriptions and titles of every gallery image

-= How I can create custom (grid) layout of the thumbnails? =

-In our gallery we implemented layout based on columns amount.
-So you can general amount of the columns in your gallery grid and define custom amount of the columns which every image gonna take.
-As result you can customize layout of the gallery grid

 = Is it possible to turn off border of the gallery thumbnails? =